aya-asylbek/booktopia-app/README.md

 Create .env files in both client/ and server/

 Add your Google Books API Key.
+Google Books API Setup
+This project uses the Google Books API to fetch book data.
+You need an API key from Google to use it.

+Steps to Set Up:
+Go to the Google Cloud Console.

+Create a new project (or select an existing one).

+Navigate to APIs & Services > Library.

+Search for "Books API" and enable it.

+Go to APIs & Services > Credentials and click Create Credentials > API key.

+Copy your API key.

+Adding Your API Key:
+Option 1: (Recommended) Create a .env file in your project root and add:

+bash
+Copy
+Edit
+GOOGLE_BOOKS_API_KEY=your_api_key_here

 4️⃣ Set Up PostgreSQL Database
 ```